 In the current literature, there are various working theories and hypotheses, explaining extraordinary intuitive experiences, as well as instances of individuals having their own personal hypothesis.
-Regardless of the explanations chosen, it is important to legitimize these unusual personal experiences of intuition: to accept them, to enable the sharing of them, and to help bring out their personal meaning.
+Regardless of the explanations chosen, it is important to legitimize these unusual personal experiences of intuition: to accept them,

+The Results: Opening doors and unleashing intuition to enable the sharing of them, and to help bring out their personal meaning.
 This actively manages the process of intuitive experiences, which in turn fosters the transformative learning experience of intuition and can lead to significant leaps in intuitive processing while creating.
 (Mielonen, Raami, et al., 2009)